angusdavison/vcfstats/README.md

 # vcfstats
-Short scripts to generate stats from a vcf file, duplicated from https://speciationgenomics.github.io/filtering_vcfs/
+Short scripts to generate stats from a vcf file, script duplicated from https://speciationgenomics.github.io/filtering_vcfs/